wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-lifecycle-management-governance-for-microsoft-teams/includes/9-manage-teams-preview-features-using-teams-update-policies.md

    ‎:::image type="content" source="../media/assign-update-policies.png" alt-text="Assign Update policy to users":::

-You can also set the policy using PowerShell using the `Set-CsTeamsUpdateManagementPolicy` cmdlet.
+You can also set the policy with PowerShell using the `Set-CsTeamsUpdateManagementPolicy` cmdlet.

 ## Enable public preview in Teams clients